keajs/kea-docs/docs/installation/generic.md

 ---
-id: installation
+id: generic
-title: Installation
+title: Generic
-sidebar_label: Installation
+sidebar_label: Generic
 ---

 Installing `kea` is rather straightforward.
 You need to install some packages, reset kea's context and